cburgmer/build-facts/README.md

 ## Goal

 Download build facts from different CI/CD servers in a standard JSON schema.
+You then take it from there with your own analytics.
+See https://github.com/cburgmer/buildviz for an example on what is possible with a small set of build properties.

 ## Features

 - Streams standardized build data
-- Support for Splunk HEC format
+- Splunk HEC format
 - Resume from previous sync
-- Optionally writes build data to files
+- Output build data to files
-- Supports the following systems:
+- Supports the following build servers:
   - Jenkins
   - Go.cd
   - TeamCity